 Not currently, but we are always exploring and staying on top of the latest scientific methodologies, innovations, and protocols when it comes to helping people live healthier and longer lives.

-Our proprietary InnerAge 2.0 analysis is similar in concept, but not in execution, and more importantly in application.
+Our proprietary InnerAge 2.0 analysis is similar in concept, but is more wholistic and actionable.

-Telomere length looks into telomere length only and is not a systematic view.
-It's interesting and an accurate representation of your DNA damage, but it's not actionable; there are no recommendations you can create on what is causing it or how to improve individually speaking.
-So, telomere length is informational, changes very slowly, and is not typically measured over time.
+Telomere length provides an accurate representation of your DNA damage, but it's not actionable.
+There are no recommendations on how to improve telomere length or what is affecting it individually speaking.
+So, while telomere length is informational, it changes very slowly and is not typically measured over time.

-Blood biomarkers: our new InnerAge 2.0 is based on ~18 different blood biomarkers, giving you a holistic, systematic view of your body, can pinpoint the area to work on, and allow us to give you recommendations to improve those areas and your InnerAge, dynamic (Physio data might change every day, blood every few months.
+Our new InnerAge 2.0 is based on blood biomarkers, giving you a holistic, systematic view of your body.
+We pinpoint the areas you need to work on and give you specific recommendations to improve those areas as well as your InnerAge .Additionally, InsideTracker is dynamic, taking into account wearable data that updates daily and every day bloodwork that is redone every few months.
 This proprietary algorithm has been created by countless hours from some of the leading minds in the longevity and health space.